Lazio Legends: Miroslav Klose

 The following campaign, Klose started well scoring against Roma, but got hurt in January and was out for an extended period of time.
 He returned to the field at the end of the season where he scored five of the six goals put up against Bologna in a 6-0 victory.
 However, above all, he was available for the Coppa Italia final against his favorites Roma.
 Although he didn’t score this time around, he helped Lazio to win a trophy that will go down in history, like himself.

 Klose is the example for everyone, always the first to start training always the last to leave: during a training session with the Primavera, while all the boys decided to leave the field, Klose remained, collected all the balls, and brought them back to the warehouse.
 The German is a champion outside and inside the field, a silent leader but above all a winner.
 He knew what needed to be done to win and brought this mentality to Lazio.
 With him, the team won the Coppa Italia and qualified for the UEFA Champions League.
 And lastly, before retiring from the German national team, he would also go on to win the World Cup, breaking the record for goals scored in the competition.

-Lazio fans give him a proper farewell, their saviour in time of need, and one of the last players they would truly be able to admire up close, playing in the blue and white colors.
+Lazio fans gave him a proper farewell; he was their savior in time of need, and one of the last players they would truly be able to admire up close, playing in the blue and white colors.